Ishaanjolly/Pediatric-Vaccine-Pricing-/README.md

 ### Updated 15 September 2021.

 This repository contains model development and analysis proposed in Cummings et al [1].
-This github repository was co-developed by Jarold Montez, Ishaan Singh Jolly and Song Feng for the Topics in n accordance with the Topics in Applied Operational Research course project at the University of Edinburgh.
+This github repository was co-developed by Jarold Montez, Ishaan Jolly and Song Feng for the Topics in n accordance with the Topics in Applied Operational Research course project at the University of Edinburgh.
 We were very kindly advised by Dr Thomas Bryne for our project.

 Note: we will be very glad if someone wants to reach to us regarding the implementation of our code.
 We can be reached at any of the following :-